- Tony Bennett - Toyland / Deck the Halls / Toyland

 The Art of Romance followed in 2004.
 Both albums won the Best Traditional Pop Album Grammy for their respective years.

 In August 2006, Bennett reached his 80th birthday, and his record label marked the occasion with a series of reissues and compilations.
-The next month brought Duets: An American Classic, another collection of pairings with other singers on re-recordings of some of Bennett's best-known songs that reached number three in the Billboard chart, the highest placing for an album in Bennett's career.
+The next month brought Duets: An American Classic, another collection of pairings with other singers on re-recordings of some of Bennett's best-known songs.

 ~ William Ruhlmann.